jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ssr.md

 ## Deployment

 The Spotlight Statistics Repository is deployed on SQL Server.
-For specifications see the Spotlight Enterprise Release Notes.

 The Spotlight Statistics Repository is not created during the installation of Spotlight Enterprise.
 The Spotlight Statistics Repository is (optionally) enabled in the Spotlight Client for the Spotlight Diagnostic Server following installation of Spotlight.